electrode-io/fynpo/packages/fyn/README.md

 It also has a special `fynlocal` mode for handling local packages.

+If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, you might want to read on to find out more.

 ### Flatten node_modules

 As a package manager, `fyn` employs a different approach that installs only one copy of every required versions of a package in a flat node_modules structure.
 Hence the name `fyn`, which stands for Flatten Your Node_modules.